 Anything that runs within your provided web hosting space (like a plugin) is inherently limited by the resources applied to your hosting account as a whole, such as timeouts and memory limitations, and will likely not function as reliably as the tools described above.

 If you’ve got a backup plugin that you’re confident works well, then feel free to continue using it; just be sure to disable 1-click web apps and Plesk backups while you do so.
 Note that since we offer multiple backup options for you to select from, as described above, we can not supply support for 3rd party backup solutions.
-You will only be able to obtain support for these plugins from the plugin developer directly.
+You will only be able to obtain support for backup plugins and any 3rd party backup software from the plugin developer directly.